RichardBrinlee/USFE25_high_throughput/README.md

 sh crawler_batch.sh to go through your folder contents and create the jobs.
 Note there is a limit on the jobs so change the outer varible and initial start in both crawler files to limit the amount of jobs created.

 Once all the jobs are finished run the crawler_gsfe.sh file using sh crawler_gsfe.sh.
 This will comment on the terminal the USFE value of the alloy and also create a txt file in the folder.

+## Json
+write_gsfe_json.py and lattice.json if you want to create many different types at the same time.